 Step 8: Reviewing and Adapting

 ABA therapy is not static.
 As the child grows, their needs change.
-Hence, the goals are updated, the teaching approach is altered, and then support levels are adjusted.
+Hence, the goals also need updating, the teaching approach is then open for alteration, and then making adjustments in support levels becomes easier.

 This flexibility makes applied behaviour analysis equally effective for autism and ADHD across different life stages.